Lovelace-Learning-Labs/ads-learn-lms/00-course-info/01-about.md

 * Be on the Zoom call 5 minutes before class starts

 ##### !end-answer

+##### !hint

+* You should come to class having worked through the content and ready to fully participate in discussion questions
+* We'll have time in class to work on this week's lab
+* Whiteboard problems are always optional
+* If you're stuck on something, ask for help
+* Give yourself a few minutes before class starts to sort out any technical issues

+##### !end-hint

 <!-- other optional sections -->
 <!-- !hint - !end-hint (markdown, users can see after a failed attempt) -->